supercharge/docs/sets.md

 #### size
-The `size` property returns the number of items in the set:
+The `size` property returns the number of entries in the set:

 ```js
 const set = new Set()